 But I need the momentum!

-People who say they can't afford to slow down or they would get bogged need to adjust their tyre pressures.
-If you can't afford to slow down when you are driving past others on the beach, you are running too higher tyre pressures.
+People who say they can’t afford to slow down or they would get bogged need to adjust to the right tyre pressure for beach driving.
+If you can’t afford to slow down when you are driving past others on the beach, you are running too higher tyre pressures.
 Let them down, and idle past.
-You won't get stuck, and you won't run anyone over.
+You won’t get stuck, and you won’t run anyone over.